Arc-1327/DSA2024/Day1Topics.md

 ## Overleaf (Latex Editor)
 * Overleaf is a user-friendly online Latex editor.
-* It provides access to numerous inbuilt templates that are customizable.
+* It provides access to numerous customizable inbuilt templates.

 ## StackEdit
 * StackEdit is an online Markdown editor